In this trading strategy post, we are going to look into the topic of crypto market psychology.

 If you made a mistake, acknowledge it and try to salvage as much as possible.
 On the market this will translate into cutting your losses short.

 Remember the bigger picture

 In crypto markets, traders often marry the idea that the chart is all there is to crypto.
 Trading is the only thing that keeps cryptocurrencies around, day trading is what does the price discovery, blockchain technology is empty buzzword that has no consequence.

 It was years after Google became the most used search engine when the search result page first started being used for business.
 To the OGs, web search was a tool for liberation of knowledge and enhancement of personal freedom.

 It sounds almost funny nowadays: We hit Google the minute we are stuck on the simplest problem because that way we don’t have to think.

-There was a lot of revolt among the OGs when the “evil” business people started littering the search results with things that make money:
+There was a lot of backlash among the OGs when the “evil” business people started littering the search results with things that make money: